 Plus, we’re not going to stop at just listing 5 misconceptions about pain conditions and explain the facts.
-The article will conclude by discussing a form of natural care that is bringing a newfound hope to many fibromyalgia sufferers.
+The article will conclude by discussing a form of natural care that is bringing hope to many fibromyalgia sufferers.

 It’s true that opioid abuse is rampant in the US today, and painkillers do bear some of the blame.
 However, it is important to note that not everyone who takes pain medication becomes dependent on it.
 You may have days when you need to take something just to make it through the day.
 Unfortunately, for most fibromyalgia sufferers, opioid painkillers do very little to reduce pain levels.
 This is because (as researchers have finally revealed in recent years) fibromyalgia originates in the central nervous system and also has some vascular origins.
 It’s the same reason these painkillers do little for migraine patients.
 Painkillers are more effective for pain that originates in the musculoskeletal system.

 As for the likelihood of addiction – a doctor should always check if a patient has a personal or family history of substance abuse before prescribing opioids in the first place.
-According to a shocking report in 2015, 38% of Americans were prescribed opioids.
+According to a shocking report in 2015, 38% of Americans received opioids.
 Meanwhile, only about 1% are addicted to opiates, so taking a pain pill doesn’t mean you’ll get hooked.
 You just have to be careful.

 This combines two of the most popular myths about Fibromyalgia – that it’s not real and that you only get it after you hit middle-age.
 The fact is that many people are stuck thinking that pain happens as a person ages.
 But if you are dealing with fibromyalgia, even if you developed it later on in life, you know that neither the pain nor any of the other accompanying symptoms are a natural part of aging.